 The path Oregon follows as a state often mirrors that of its neighbor to the north – Washington.
 The Pacific Northwest states share a similar ethos – laid-back and free.
 With regard to gambling, Oregon’s laws and acceptance have grown in a rather organic way – moving from low-key social games to the situation today.

-With that being said, Oregon joined the list of states with legal, regulated sports betting on August 27.
+With that being said, it joined the list of states with legal, regulated Oregon sports betting on August 27.

 Oregon’s stance on online gambling mirrors that of many states.
 There are no specific prohibitions against playing over the internet.
 However, it is illegal for the operators themselves to accept wagers.
 Therefore, gambling on the internet in Oregon is the same legally hazy proposition it is in many states.
 Therefore, it is not recommended.
 The only exception to this rule is betting on horse racing, which is allowed online in Oregon.